-Liquidity and interest rate risk tables (continued)
+(i) Liquidity risk management (continued)

-The above tables detail the Company's and Group's remaining contractual maturity for its financial liabilities.
-These are based on the undiscounted cash flows of financial liabilities based on the earliest date on which the Group's can be required to pay.
+The above table details the Group's contractual maturity for its financial liabilities.
+These are based on the undiscounted cash flows of financial liabilities based on the earliest date on which the Group can be required to pay.
 The table includes both interest and principal cash flows.